We offer visceral, cranial, structural and pediatric treatments

-Treatment is not harmful.
-Some techniques may cause light discomfort that usually diminishes directly after treatment.
+Techniques are not harmful.
+Some techniques may cause light discomfort that usually diminishes directly after the session.
 We will discuss each technique and its implications with you prior to the application.

 What do I wear for the assessment and treatment?

 We recommend that you bring a sports bra or tank top and shorts.
-It is important that the Health Care Practitioner be able to properly assess for any asymmetries and/or structural and postural problems.
 It is of the utmost importance that you feel comfortable.

 How many times should I come?